The 16 Easiest-to-Grow Vegetables for Novice Gardeners

 Bush beans are by far the most popular beans for home gardeners.
-They grow on compact, bushy plants, so they don’t need stakes, poles, or trellises.
-Just plant, and in seven to eight weeks, you'll have a tasty crop that’s ready to pick and eat.
-Plant bush beans every two weeks, and you’ll have fresh beans on your table all summer long, with plenty to freeze or can for winter.
+These beans grow on compact, bushy plants, so they don’t need stakes, poles, or trellises.
+Just plant, and in 7 to 8 weeks, you’ll have a tasty crop that’s ready to pick and eat.
+Plant bush beans every 2 weeks, and you’ll have fresh beans on your table all summer long, with plenty to freeze or can for winter.
+If you have more vertical space than area for plants to spread out, consider pole beans, which can grow to a height of 7 to 9 feet.
+Direct-sow bean seeds in full sun after the soil has warmed and the danger of frost has passed.

 Radishes